 In addition to minimum capital ratios, a capital conservation buffer of 2.5% is being introduced and phased in over the implementation period.
-Furthermore, a capital surcharge for Domestic Systematically Important Banks ('D-SIB') ranging between 0.5% and 3.0% for all Bermuda Banks has also been implemented.
+Furthermore, a capital surcharge for Domestic Systemically Important Banks ('D-SIB') ranging between 0.5% and 3.0% for all Bermuda Banks has also been implemented.
 The new Basel rules also address areas of leverage and liquidity.
 The Authority has adopted a Liquidity Coverage Ratio ('LCR') with phased implementation consistent with that published by the Basel Committee.
 The LCR aims to ensure Banks have sufficient stock of unencumbered highly liquid assets to survive a high liquidity stressed scenario lasting 30 days.
-Further information regarding the implementation of Basel III can be found on the Bermuda Monetary Authority's website www.bma.bm.